total-typescript/total-typescript-book/book-content/book.md

 }
 ```

-Your challenge is to refactor this function to use a `switch` statement based on the `kind` property instead of an `if-else` statement.
+Your challenge is to refactor this function to use a `switch` statement instead of the `if/else` statement.
+The `switch` statement should be used to narrow the type of `shape` and calculate the area accordingly.

-The reason behind this refactor is that `switch` statements make it easier to extend the function to allow for more shapes without repeating `if (shape.kind === "whatever")` over and over again.

-As you refactor, ensure that all the behavior is preserved.
-The area should be calculated accurately, regardless of the shape.

-#### Exercise 3: Destructuring a Discriminated Union of Tuples
+#### Exercise 3: Discriminated Tuples

 Here we have a `fetchData` function that returns a promise that resolves to an `ApiResponse` tuple that consists of two elements.